mmistakes/minimal-mistakes/_posts/2023-09-06-load-balancer.md

 ```

-(I omitted the testing part for `RoundRobin` because it's really huge, you can view whole the source code in the end)
+(I omitted the tests for `RoundRobin` because it's really huge, you can view whole the source code in the end)

 Nice!

 It's time to create something that based on `Status` will update the `Backends` atomically - either remove or add new `Url` to it:

 ```scala
 package com.ghurtchu.loadbalancer.services